VisualError/CompatibilityChecker/README.md

 # CompatibilityChecker

+# Compatibility Checker is deprecated!
+Firstly, thank you everyone for downloading this mod, I honestly thought this small personal project of mine wouldn't be of use to anyone, especially in this scale.
+But now lets address the elephant in the room and answer some questions.
+# Why deprecate?
+Why the INJUSTICE!?
+Why not actively update it!?
+After promises of creating a usable UI!?
+You lied to us! 😒😒<br/> Now. calm down.
+I'll explain:
+<br/><br/>**After some consideration**, I have deemed myself incompetent for maintaining such a widely used mod such as the Compatibility Checker.
+And so..
+I shall forcefully pass the torch down to more competent developers! haha!
+<br/><br/>I shall state that due to my inexpertise, and lack of knowledge regarding C#, me attempting to revive this mod will only inevitably slow down the process of me eventually deprecating it and building up false promises..<br/> But alas, not all hope is lost!<br/><br/>I didn't do this just on a whim, as eventually there *will* be better replacements for Compatibility Checker given some time in the future.
+Check out the [Modding Discord](https://discord.gg/lcmod) for more information. <br/>(Namely: Lobby Mod List Syncing Library & LethalModManager)

+Given the recent influx of mods appearing on Thunderstore, this mod would require *complete* overhaul for it to work as its intended to.
+Which I sadly do not have enough time to do so, especially in a timely manner.. (blame my lazy bones for that)<br/>
+And as a punch in the gut, this mod had already harbored *numerous* of silly, unresolved issues such as, but not limited to:<br/>
+eg:
+* A slight... difficulty in locating the right mod. *sad trombone*
+* Potential hiccups when encountering special characters (particularly in mods with foreign letters).
+* Juggling the responsibilities of updating and maintaining this mod solo.
+* Issues with Lethal Company v49
+* Challenge moons not showing up in the server list.
+* Issues with slow internet connections.
+* Horrible code
+* This mod just... isnt it

+(And let's be real, am just a regular person indulging in some modding fun – not exactly the go-to expert for a widely used community mod.)

+# FAQ:
+### I liked the lobby search feature, are there any other mods that has that feature?
+* Absolutely!
+Don't worry; I made another mod just for that feature called: [Better Lobbies](https://thunderstore.io/c/lethal-company/p/Ryokune/Better_Lobbies/)<br/>
+(not to be confused with [Bigger Lobby](https://thunderstore.io/c/lethal-company/p/bizzlemip/BiggerLobby/))
+### Would there be a replacement for Compatibility Checker?
+* There are a few that is currently being made in the [Modding Discord](https://discord.gg/lcmod).
+None are currently released but I will update this mod in order to redirect users to said mods once they release.
+### Is this mod Open Source?
+* Yep!
+It's liscensed as MIT.
+[GitHub](https://github.com/VisualError/CompatibilityChecker/)

 ## Overview

 Enhances your multiplayer experience by notifying you of the required mods when failing to join modded servers.
 (Required both by host and client.)